-- SAS 302.
+SAS 302.
 Internship II (1-3) Students who successfully complete SAS 301 may enroll in SAS 302, which is designed as a second internship experience with a different focus.
-Prerequisites: 60 earned hours, or 24 Spring Hill College earned hours if a transfer student, and cumulative GPA of 2.5 or above. - SAS 303.
+Prerequisites: 60 earned hours, or 24 Spring Hill College earned hours if a transfer student, and cumulative GPA of 2.5 or above.

+SAS 303.
 Pre-law Internship (3) Students enrolled in SAS 303 will gain experience in a professional legal environment.
 The internship is designed for students considering a future in the legal environment.
 Recommended for pre-law minors.
-Prerequisites: 60 earned hours, 24 Spring Hill College hours if a transfer student, cumulative GPA of 3.0 or higher, and permission of Political Science Chair and instructor. - SAS 304.
-Pre-Health Internship I (1-3) Students are placed in a hospital, hospice or medical office to observe first-hand different aspects of the medical profession.
-Students complete a minimum of 40 on-site hours.
-Prerequisites: minimum of 30 credit hours (all Spring Hill College), cumulative science GPA of 3.5 or higher, permission of pre-health advisor and course instructor. - SAS 305.
+Prerequisites: 60 earned hours, 24 Spring Hill College hours if a transfer student, cumulative GPA of 3.0 or higher, and permission of Political Science Chair and instructor.

+SAS 305.
 Pre-Health Internship II (1) Students observe five (5) areas of the medical practice.
 This course is repeatable for up to two credits.
+Prerequisite: SAS 304.

-Prerequisite: SAS 304 - SAS 310.
-Peer Leadership: Mentoring (1) This course is designed to prepare students for the roles of peer mentors/peer educators and to promote their development as leaders serving in the roles of LEAP lab mentors. - SAS 401.
+SAS 310, 311, 312.
+Peer Leadership: Mentoring (1) This course series is designed to prepare students for the roles of peer mentors/peer educators and to promote their development as leaders serving in the roles of LEAP lab mentors.
+LEAP Leaders are required to enroll in the SAS 310 series as follows: SAS 310: first year; SAS 310: second year veteran leaders; SAS 312: third year veteran leaders.

+SAS 401.
 Senior Job Search Seminar (3) Students will start their job search by networking, finalizing job search documents, presenting professionally, mock interviewing, writing salary requirements and applying for jobs.
 Prerequisite: open to juniors and seniors.